foo123/SortingAlgorithms/README.md

 (eg. NIST.gov maintains a dictionary of various algorithms at:  http://xlinux.nist.gov/dads// )

 ###Block vs. Online/Adaptive:

-* In the Block case, the whole array is available at once for this case many algorithms are known (comparison-based=> `O(N^2)`, `O(NlogN)` complexities) and
-(number/count based=> `O(N)` complexity) (see below)
+1. In the Block case, the whole array is available at once for this case many algorithms are known (comparison-based=> `O(N^2)`, `O(NlogN)` complexities) and (number/count based=> `O(N)` complexity) (see below)

-* In the Adaptive/Online case, the input series is accesed one at a time (for example an time-input signal) In this case some of the previous algorithms can be transformed to work adaptively
+2. In the Adaptive/Online case, the input series is accesed one at a time (for example an time-input signal).
+In this case some of the previous algorithms can be transformed to work adaptively

-Apart from that, there are algorithms
-(like Dynamic Lists, Dynamic Heaps and Balanced Trees, Tries, eg AVL Trees) which keep an input sequence always in a 'sorted' state (with each new input) With relatively low complexity (eg `O(logN)`)
+Apart from that, there are algorithms (like Dynamic Lists, Dynamic Heaps and Balanced Trees, Tries, eg AVL Trees) which keep an input sequence always in a 'sorted' state (with each new input) with relatively low complexity (eg `O(logN)`)

 ###Comparison-Based vs. Arithmetic/Count-Based:

 * Comparison-based sorting algorithms (InsertionSort, MergeSort, QuickSort, etc..) sort a series by comparing elements with each other in some optimum sense

-The best time complexity of these algorithms is (at present) O(NlogN)
+The best time complexity of these algorithms is `O(NlogN)`

 However better than this can be achieved

-* Arithmetic/Count-based sorting algorithms (CountingSort, BucketSort, RadixSort, etc..), do not use comparisons (of any kind) between elements, but instead use their arithmetic/counting/statistical properties
+* Statistics-based sorting algorithms (CountingSort, BucketSort, RadixSort, etc..), do not use comparisons (of any kind) between elements, but instead use their arithmetic/statistical properties

 This makes possible algorithms which can sort in linear `O(N)` time (the fastest possible) However these algorithms have some limitations (eg only Integers, or special kinds of Numbers)